A woman with shoulder length brown hair wearing a blue short sleeve shirt smiling

 News

-Recieved an NSF CAREER Grant to advance remote collaboration through inclusive design with people with dementia.
+Received an NSF CAREER Grant to advance remote collaboration through inclusive design with people with dementia.

 Presented at the World Dementia Council technology roundtable.